 Think of the concept of whey protein – mass intake of macronutrient we don’t get enough of during our daily diet.
 Cell-Tech is this, but with carbohydrates.
 “But why would you want a surge of carbohydrates?”

 Normally, you wouldn’t.
 However, several studies have shown that a surge of carbohydrates after a workout help transport nutrients to your muscles, which aids in muscle growth.
 Carbohydrates also play the part in adding extra calories to the diet of someone who is having trouble gaining weight with just whey and dieting.

-The reason that Cell-Tech is on this list is because it contains an ample amount of creatine.
-Since it contains a large number of carbohydrates, there are a few options of taking it.
+The reason that Cell-Tech is on this list is that it contains an ample amount of creatine.
+Since it contains a large number of carbohydrates, there are a few options for taking it.
 If you’re taking it once a day, it should be immediately post-workout: no exceptions.
 The carbohydrate boost will help your muscles receive all of the nutrients they need to rebuild.
 If you’re taking Cell-Tech twice a day, it should be taken post-workout and before bed.

 Many people with fast metabolisms will lose several pounds while they sleep, so if they supplement with Cell-Tech before bed, their bodies are being fed throughout the night and the 6-8 hour “fast” is significantly shortened.

-Taking creatine on before bed, before your workout or after your workout are all completely fine.
-You can even take it in the morning, if you like.
+Taking creatine on before bed, before your workout, or after your workout are all completely fine.
+You can even take it in the morning if you like.
 Just make sure to take it consistently.
 Creatine isn’t a supplement that you can just take on days where you have heavy workouts and want a strength boost; you have to supplement with it consistently so your body can transition to using it as an energy source.
-The best way to gauge timing of creatine is to include it in a supplement that you’re already taking where time is more pertinent.
+The best way to gauge the timing of creatine is to include it in a supplement that you’re already taking where time is more pertinent.